9-slice scaling

 Top: Traditional scaling, corners are distorted.
 Bottom: 9-slice scaling, corners aren't distorted.
+Corner pieces (1, 3, 7, and 9) are not scaled, vertical edges (2 and 8) are scaled only horizontally, horizontal edges (4 and 6) are scaled only vertically, and the center piece (5) is scaled both horizontally and vertically.

-9-slice scaling (also known as Scale 9 grid, 9-slicing or 9-patch) is a 2D image resizing technique to proportionally scale an image by splitting it in a grid of nine parts.
+9-slice scaling (also known as Scale 9 grid, 9-slicing or 9-patch) is a 2D image resizing technique to proportionally scale an image by splitting it into a grid of nine parts.

 The key idea is to prevent image scaling distortion by protecting the pixels defined in 4 parts (corners) of the image and scaling or repeating the pixels in the other 5 parts.

-A variation of the concept, the 3-slice scaling, consists in a grid of 3 parts in which only the pixels in 2 parts (the edges) are protected and the pixels on the middle part are repeated.
+A variation of the concept, the 3-slice scaling, consists of a grid of 3 parts in which only the pixels in 2 parts (the edges) are protected, and the pixels in the middle part are repeated.

 History and use

-The concept was first introduced in a consumer application by Macromedia in Flash 8 (2005). and it was available as feature to scale symbols.
+The concept was first introduced in a consumer application by Macromedia in Flash 8 (2005), and it was available as a feature to scale symbols.
 Later on, in 2007 Adobe introduced it as a feature in Adobe Fireworks CS3, Adobe Illustrator, and Adobe Flash.
 Today it is also present as a feature of game development software like Unreal Engine, Bevy, Urho3D, and Unity 3D.

 The technique can be used to manipulate both bitmap/raster graphics and vector graphics.
 A current implementation of the 9-slice technique is present on the CSS 3 Backgrounds and Borders spec by using the border-image property.